gggeek/phpxmlrpc/README.md

 You are encouraged to look also at the code examples found in the demo/ directory.

 Note: to reduce the size of the download, the demo files are not part of the default package installed with Composer.
-You can either check them out online at https://github.com/gggeek/phpxmlrpc/tree/master/demo, or make sure they are available locally, by installing the library using Composer option `--prefer-install=source` (when doing so, make sure that the demo folder is not directly accessible from the internet, ie. it is not within the webserver root directory).
+You can either check them out online at https://github.com/gggeek/phpxmlrpc/tree/master/demo, download them as a separate tarball at https://github.com/gggeek/phpxmlrpc/releases or make sure they are available locally, by installing the library using Composer option `--prefer-install=source`.
+Whatever the method chosen, make sure that the demo folder is not directly accessible from the internet, ie. it is not within the webserver root directory).

 License
 -------